 Mary's mother made some stockings out of the lamb's wool for Mary, and she treasured them.
 However, later in life when Mary was living in Somerville, Mass., the Old South Meeting House in Boston was raising money for restoration work.
 Mary donated the wool from her stockings to the fundraising efforts.
 The stockings were picked apart and wool was attached to cards that said, "Knitted wool from the first fleece of Mary's Little Lamb."

-The story of the lamb made it into wider circulation when the poem, expanded with three additional stanzas that added a moral lesson to the tale, was included in Sarah Josepha Hale's 1830 book, Poems for Our Children.
+The story of the lamb made it into wider circulation when the poem was included in Sarah Josepha Hale's 1830 book, Poems for Our Children.
+Hale expanded Mary Had a Little Lamb with three additional stanzas that added a moral lesson to the tale.

-Over the years there has been considerable debate over who wrote the nursery rhyme.
+Over the years considerable debate arose over who wrote the nursery rhyme.
 Hale, at one point, claimed authorship.
 But it seems most likely that she only wrote part of it.
 Others have suggested that Roulstone took the basics of the poem from an old English rhyme, but was inspired by the Mary Sawyer story.

-In any case, the nursery rhyme was most likely the result of the four collaborators, Sarah Hale, John Roulstone, Mary Sawyer and the lamb.
+In any case, Mary Had a Little Lamb was most likely the result of the four collaborators, Sarah Hale, John Roulstone, Mary Sawyer and the lamb.